 If your copy of Wireshark supports MaxMind’s MaxMindDB library, you can use their databases to match IP addresses to countries, cites, autonomous system numbers, and other bits of information.
-Some databases are available at no cost, while others require a licensing fee.
+Some databases are available at no cost for registered users, while others require a licensing fee.
 See the MaxMind web site for more information.

 The configuration for the MaxMind database is a user table, as described in Section 11.7, “User Table”, with the following fields: